mariembelhajali/-Ipo-prediction-/README.md

 Members : Julien Belguise / Guillaume Grandjean / Mariem Ali Belhadj

-All the code is inside the notebook called project_description
+All the code is inside the notebook called project_description The notebook begins by a Resume of all the sections inside the notebook

 We use 2 additionnal Dataset:
 - us_postal_codes.csv : dataset with the zip code for every state in the us